Iojioji/Taiko-SV-Viewer/README.md

 - Refresh an already open map to check out those new cool SV changes you've made
 - Rough zoom in by selecting the are you want to zoom into
 - Exact SV + time of an object if you hover your mouse over a point on the line
-- Tells you when there's a pending update and handles updates (mostly) on its own
+- Tells you when there's a pending update and handles updates (mostly; it'll ask if you wanna update first, in case there is an update available) on its own
 - Can actually read beatmaps of other modes, not only osu!taiko (though I haven't tested it a lot so I dunno if it'll break if you open those haha)

 - - - -